grassmunk/Chicago95/INSTALL.md

 In XFCE select Settings -> Appearance.
 Click on 'Icons' and select `Chicago95`.

+To use the default Windows 95 icon size on the desktop and file manager, first right click the desktop and select Desktop Settings.
+Go to the Icons tab and set "Icon size" to 32.
+Next, inside Thunar, right-click and select Normal Size, then right-click again and select Zoom Out.

+#### Desktop background color
+If you want to use the default Windows 95 gray instead of a background image, right click the desktop and select Desktop Settings.
+On the Background tab, set "Color" to "Solid color", and for the first color picker set "Color name" to #008080.
+Disable the background image by setting "Style" to "None".

 #### Desktop icons (text shadows and label backdrop )(advanced)
 If you want to change the icon label backdrop colour, text colours, or highlight colours you'll have to edit the gtkrc theme file located in `/home/$USER/.themes/Chicago95/gtk-2.0/`.